Did you know roughly 65% of creative work produced is actually based on changes required to existing artwork?

 These old-school ways of briefing are inefficient, not easily managed, and are often unclear for those who need to action the work.

-That’s why we created a briefing module for PageProof.
+That’s why we created an artwork briefing module for PageProof.

-Briefs are organised neatly and in order of deadline on the receivers dashboard.
+Briefs are organized neatly and in order of deadline on the receiver’s dashboard.

 When the receiver of your brief has a proof ready for you to view, they upload the first proof version on top of the brief and you’ll be invited to review and approve the work.

-All the history is kept together letting you at any stage go back in time to view the initial brief, all the proof versions and the of course the proof that was given final approval.
+All the history is kept together letting you at any stage go back in time to view the initial brief, all the proof versions, and of course the proof that was given final approval.

 Nice and simple, just like PageProof.

-Briefing is a module that can be added onto your Teams or Enterprise plan.
+Briefing is a module that can be added to your Teams, Teams Plus, or Enterprise plan.
 If you’d like to see a full demo of how briefing will help streamline your process, book a time here.